ly-felix/RoboBERT/README.md

 python evaluation_calvin.py --ckpt_path /to/your/ckpt/path/model-4-second-ABCD_D-best.pt --speed_factor 0.9
 python evaluation_calvin.py --ckpt_path /to/your/ckpt/path/model-14-second-ABC_D-best.pt
 ```
 Noting that the speed factor will decerelate the motion and obtain better performance for ABCD subset.
-The reason should be led by the application of mixup, the distruibution of the action label has been averaged to some extent and forming a natural decerelation.
+The reason should be led by the application of mixup, the distruibution of the action label has been averaged to some extent and forming a natural decerelation for ABC_D subset.

 ## :chart_with_upwards_trend: Result